pingwu/pattern-prompts/README.md

 <reward>0.9</reward>
 ~~~

+## tags used in this prompt
 By now, you can catch the patterns, and the contents between the "tags" have special meaning in the context of the tag name, which should be self-explanatory.
+Your prompt can include additional contexts enclosed by the tags.
 ~~~
 <thinking>
 Ah, I overcomplicated the request.
 Let me create a simple, shareable list of markdown tags with brief descriptions - perfect for a GitHub readme or quick reference.